rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 - *Wild Rage: Direwolf*.
 Passive: Gain your CON mod as extra movement speed.
 Savage Attack: if you're flanking the attacked enemy, you have +2 in the attack roll, and lower your critical hit threshold by 1 (you crit on 19-20 instead of 20).

 - *Wild Rage: Sharkodile*.
 Passive: You add your SEN mod to your attack rolls against bleeding enemies.
 Savage Attack: you can spend 1PM or 2HP to make an extra bite attack that deals 1d4 damage and heals you for your CON mod.
-(An enemy is bleeding if they have blood, are below their max HP and has been damaged this scene).
+(An enemy is bleeding if they have blood, are below half their max HP and has been damaged this scene).

 - *Ímpeto*.
 Você pode gastar 1 PM para aumentar seu deslocamento em +6m por uma rodada.